Documentation Index

 After Copying

-When a seating plan is copied, additional background processes run to:
+When a seating plan is copied, additional background processes run to:- Sync seat availability statuses between the source and copied events

 - Map price bands and reassign sale items to their corresponding bands